populse/populse_mia/docs/html/_sources/documentation/data_viewer.rst.txt

   :name: camera_button
   :scale: 3 %

-|

 Not available yet.

-|

-**THE VIEWS**

 View buttons
 ^^^^^^^^^^^^^

-Manage the display of the views in the main window (more details in main window section).
+Manage the display of the views in the main window (more details in :ref:`main-window-label` section).
 If no object is displayed, the views will appear empty.

 .. image:: ../images/views.png
   :align: center